 Presently, there are 621 BRs spread over 117 countries.

 The first Biosphere Reserve of the world was established in 1979.
-In India, the first Biosphere Reserve came into being in 1986.
+The first Biosphere Reserve in India came into being in 1986.
 This was Nilgiri Biosphere Reserve, covering an area of 5520 km in parts of Tamilnadu, Kerala and Karnataka states of Southern India.

 Objectives of Biosphere Reserves:

-- To conserve the diversity and integrity of plant and animals within ecosystems.
+- Conserve the diversity and integrity of plant and animals within ecosystems.

-- To safeguard genetic diversity of species through long-term in-situ conservation.
+- Safeguard genetic diversity of species through long-term in-situ conservation.

-- To promote and facilitate basic and applied research and monitoring.
+- Promote and facilitate basic and applied research and monitoring.

-- To promote appropriate sustainable management of the living resource through most suitable technology.
+- Promote appropriate sustainable management of the living resource through most suitable technology.